GoldGameCoin/GOLD/README - copia.md

 ### 3. Translate the file
 Here you can do your translation.
 Depending on the page, you may have to maneuver around some HTML or markdown.
 In general, anything between two tags (such as `<p>TRANSLATE THIS</p>`) should be fine.
 Testing is VERY important, so do NOT skip it.
 If during testing, the page appears different from the original English page (besides the translated text, of course), you did something wrong and may have to start again.

 #### 3.1.
-Notes for Moneropedia Entries
+Notes for Goldpedia Entries
-Moneropedia entries have two specificities:
+Goldpedia entries have two specificities:

 * The Front Matter:
 Moneropedia Fron should be translated for both *entry:* and *summary:* elements.
 However, *terms:* should be extended with their translation, leaving the English words **untouched**.